 From our stories, interviews and images, Out of Bounds was born.
-While it is an original exhibition designed by ACMI, it is both built upon and very deeply rooted in a 2020 installation called ‘The Grannies’.
+While it is was an original exhibition designed by ACMI, it was also both built upon and very deeply rooted in a 2020 installation called ‘The Grannies’.

 Designed and directed by contemporary games curator & creative director, Marie Foulston, ‘The Grannies’ was originally commissioned to be shown at Somerset House in London for Now Play This Festival, and was intended to be a multichannel video installation shown in tandem with the responsive videogame work, Red Desert Render by Ian MacLarty.